-What is EV training?
+What is EV Training?

 Every time your Pokémon defeats an opposing Pokémon, it gains something called an Effort Value for one of its stats.
-Each Pokémon gives a different set of effort values — for example, defeating a Shinx gives 1 Attack “EV” and defeating a Rookidee yields 1 Speed EV.
+Each Pokémon yields a different set of effort values — for example, defeating a Shinx yields 1 Attack “EV” and defeating a Rookidee yields 1 Speed EV.
 When a Pokémon gathers up 4 Effort Values in a single stat, that stat increases by 1.
 A Pokémon can have a total of 510 Effort Values, but each stat caps out at 252 of them.
 In other words, to build an optimized Pokémon, you have to decide which of its stats to give EVs to.

 The stats a Pokémon should have depends on its base stats, which can be found on sites like Bulbapedia or Serebii.
-For example, Meowscarada is a fast physical attacker, so you’d want it to have 252 EVs in both Attack and Speed.
+For example, Meowscarada is a fast physical attacker, so you’d probably want it to have 252 EVs in both Attack and Speed.
 The remaining 6 EVs can go into whichever stat you like.
 Basically, then, you’ll have to decide what kind of spread you want your Pokémon to have based on its base stats and moves.
 Once you’ve made that decision, you’ll have to start your training!

 How do you EV train a Pokémon?

-There are two ways to EV train a Pokémon, and one of them only works if you’re rich.
-Really rich.
+There are two ways to EV train a Pokémon, and one of them only works if you’re rich — really rich.
 If you’ve got money to spare, head over to any Chansey Supply store and grab some vitamins.
 HP Up increases HP, Protein increases Attack, Iron increases Defense, Calcium increases Sp.
 Attack, Zinc increases Sp.
 Defense, and Carbos increases Speed.
 If you want to maximize a Pokémon’s EVs in one specific stat, you’ll need to buy 26 of its corresponding vitamin.
 This can get expensive, and we’re assuming you might not be able to afford this more than once or twice.